Jennifer Carroll Foy

 VMI Graduate, Foster Mom, Public Defender, Delegate

-I wanted to take this opportunity to tell you my story because I think you deserve to know more about me, what I believe and why I ran for office in the first place.
+I wanted to take this opportunity to tell you my story because I think you deserve to know more about me and what I believe.

-When I was growing up, my grandfather always said, “If you have it, you have to give it.”
-Those words stuck with me when I was at VMI; they were the reason I served as a foster parent; and they are a guiding principle I live by as a public defender.
+When I was growing up, my grandmother always said, “If you have it, you have to give it.”
+Those words stuck with me when I was at the Virginia Military Institute; they were the reason I served as a foster parent; and they are a guiding principle I live by as a public defender and a Delegate.

 Giving back has been, and must continue to be, the foundation of Virginia.
 That is why I’ve made it my life’s work.